When To Watch Lunar Eclipse 2025

 5. Take Photos or Videos

 Capturing the beauty of a lunar eclipse through photography or videography can be a rewarding experience.
-Use a camera with manual settings to control the exposure, aperture, and ISO.
+On top of that, use a camera with manual settings to control the exposure, aperture, and ISO.
 A tripod is essential for stable, sharp images, especially during the darker phases of the eclipse.

 Experiment with different exposure settings to capture the varying brightness levels of the Moon.
 During the total phase, increase the ISO and open the aperture to capture the reddish glow.
 You can also try taking time-lapse photos or videos to document the eclipse as it unfolds over time.